agentmodels/webppl-agents/mdpInferSpec.md

 Use Enumerate on small space of U functions.
 Expanding this space won't help because we can't identify much from this one action.

 ### Example 2: Restaurant utilities from trajectory
-Agent takes move right/east towards noodle (but doesn't go all the way in the observed sequence).
-Now we know he prefers noodle.
+Agent moves right/east towards noodle (but doesn't go all the way in the observed sequence); so now we know he prefers Noodle.
 Runtime should be almost same as example 1 (since agent's *perceivedTotalTime* is the same and *actualTotalTime* is 1).

 ### Example 3: Discounting style behavior
-If we allow timeCost to vary (while always < 0), then initially move towards donut can be explained by high timeCost (even if noodle and veg are better).
+If we allow timeCost to vary (while always < 0), then the agent moving towards donutSouth can be explained by high timeCost (even if noodle and veg are better).
 Show two-dimensional posterior over utility of donut and timeCost.

 ### Example 4: Explaining anomalous behavior with noise
 Agent goes to donutNorth.
 Show inference of high softmax noise.